pattonsgirl/Spring2022-CEG2350/Exams/finalreview.md

 ## Excess Topics - not for studying

 - X11 and RDP
+- GPG and PGP
-- Network file shares: SFTP, NFS, Samba
+- Network file shares: NFS, Samba
 - Filesystem differences in terms of implementation